Priy-anshi/Priy-anshi/README.md

 # Dr. Priyanshi

 ## About Me
-Hi there! 👋 I'm Dr. Priyanshi, a medical student currently undergoing my internship at Government Medical College, Ratlam, India.
+Hi there! 👋 I'm Dr. Priyanshi, a medical practitioner at Government Medical College, Ratlam, India.
 I am a Harvard Crossroads Emerging Leader's Program finalist with a passion for combining medicine and coding. 💉💻

 ## Interests
 - 🩺 Medicine